Marketplace overview

 About your search results

-Both the Publisher and Inventory Package detail views are designed to provide a comprehensive view of the entity by displaying crucial data to assist in decision making.
+The publisher, inventory package, central partner deal, and private deal detail views are designed to provide a comprehensive view by displaying crucial data to assist in decision making.

-When you click on a Publisher or Package, the page will show the following information.
+When you click on a publisher, package, central partner deal, or private deal, the page will show the following information.

 Note: Information is populated where it’s available.
 Some fields may not be populated.